 Another thing to note is that the three competing creatures are supposed to represent “average Ironman” versions of their respective species.
 That is, their true goal was to beat the Average Iron Human, and the fact that the Average Iron Velosuchus was able to beat Marino Vanhoenacker is really just a bonus.
 It means that I succeeded in designing a creature that is categorically better at triathlons than humans, and perhaps an exceptional specimen of Velosuchus would totally blow Marino’s record out of the water.
 It also means that my first two attempts were abysmal failures, since they didn’t even beat the Average Iron Human–they’re categorically worse at triathlons!
 I achieved the opposite of what I was trying to do, with those two.

 I’m sure that some people will disagree with some of my assumptions, especially on the cycling and running portions for Velocetus and Velosaurus.
 It’s sort of hard to tell how fast a creature with no real-world analog would really be able to move.
-It’s also hard to tell how fast Velosuchus would be able to bike–he would be helped by his naturally low head posture and his spoiler osteoderms, but impeded by having to carry the dead weight of the tail.
+It’s also hard to tell how fast Velosuchus would be able to bike–he would be helped by his naturally low head posture and his spoiler osteoderms, but impeded by having to carry the weight and deal with the drag of the tail (although this is mitigated by the caudofemoralis).
 He may also be helped by being so skinny and having such long legs, but it’s hard to tell how much that would matter.
 I kind of ended up picking 20 mph out of thin air, just deciding that “that feels about right” and seeing how the race came out organically.

 One more interesting thing to note is that the best cyclist by far is still the human, Marino Vanhoenacker.
 I guess that makes sense–since bikes were designed specifically for humans to use, humans are already the most efficient users of these bikes.
 Maybe in the future I’ll do a race where the nonhuman competitors are allowed to bring their own bikes…